awei01/katsu-site-source/posts/2014-01-16-renting-vs-buying.md

 Besides, as a client put it - The worst part about renting suits is having to return the next day hung over.
 Stay tuned for an upcoming post on Rick Musiol Jr, the winner of our November Social Media Tuxedo Giveaway!

 Interested in getting custom suit for an upcoming event or your wedding?
 Are you an existing client and want to model for us?
-Contact us at info@9tailors.com
+Contact us at {{ site.emails.info }}